 Upon request, the law library will purchase a title for a faculty member's office unless the cost or subject matter of the item is significantly beyond the scope of regular library purchases, or the request duplicates material already owned or readily available.
 A faculty-initiated request receives expedited processing unless the request is simply a general suggestion for library purchase.
-Monographs requested as office copies are generally purchased and cataloged for the library collection and checked out to the faculty members interested in the titles.
+Monographs requested as office copies are generally purchased and cataloged for the library collection and checked out to the respective faculty members' offices.

-The library has arranged with West Group for faculty members to receive complimentary subscriptions to selected National Reporter System advance sheets.
+The library has arranged with Thomson Reuters/West for faculty members to receive complimentary subscriptions to selected National Reporter System advance sheets.
 The library pays the postage for the advance sheets.